VernonGrant/sidekick.el/README.md

 | nxml-mode       | `"*.{xml,xml.dist}"`   |
 | yaml-mode       | `"*.yml"`              |

-**If the provided glob pattern is an empty string, Sidekick will just search for files with the same extension as the active buffer's file**.
+**If the provided glob pattern is an empty string**, Sidekick will just search for files with the same extension as the active buffer's file.
 To add or update an existing mode's file associations, the following helper function has been provided.
 See the below usage example: